Compact Cassette tape types and formulations: Basic ferric

-The group also includes most of so-called 'type 0' cassettes - a mixed bag of ferric tapes that do not meet the IEC standard or the original Philips specification.
-Historically, informal 'type 0' denoted early cassettes loaded with tape designed for reel-to-reel recorders.
-In the 1980s many otherwise decent and usable basic tapes were effectively demoted to 'type 0' status when equipment manufacturers began aligning their decks to premium ferricobalts (the latter having much higher sensitivity and bias).
-In the 21st century 'type 0' denotes all sorts of low-quality, counterfeit or otherwise unusable cassettes.
-They require unusually low bias, and even then only few of them perform on par with quality Type I tapes.
-A 'type 0', if usable at all, is incompatible with Dolby noise reduction: with Dolby decoder engaged, the tape sounds dull, its poor sensitivity causes severe Dolby mistracking.
+This group also includes most of the so-called 'Type 0' cassettes — a mixed bag of ferric tapes that do not meet the IEC standard or the original Philips specification.
+Historically, informal 'Type 0' denoted early cassettes loaded with tape designed for reel-to-reel recorders.
+In the 1980s, many otherwise decent and usable basic tapes were effectively demoted to 'Type 0' status when equipment manufacturers began aligning their decks for use with premium ferricobalts (the latter having much higher sensitivity and bias).
+In the 21st century, 'Type 0' denotes all sorts of low-quality, counterfeit or otherwise unusable cassettes.
+They require unusually low bias, and even then only a few of them perform on par with quality Type I tapes.
+A 'Type 0' tape, if it is usable at all, is incompatible with Dolby noise reduction: with the Dolby decoder engaged, the tape sounds dull, resulting from its poor sensitivity causing severe Dolby mistracking.